CouncilofLorien/counciloflorien.github.io/docs/original/rulings/crf-15.md

 strikes are assigned.

 #### A Strident Spawn

+@ Card Erratum: Add "Unique."

  Allows you to play Half-orcs without Bad Company in play.

 #### Await the Advent of Allies
  Read "is wounded" as "becomes wounded."